A1rPun/jinq.js/README.md

 ### How jinq deviates from LINQ

+- `IEqualityComparer` is not implemented
-- `EqualityComparer` is not implemented
+- `IOrderedEnumerable` is not implemented

 ### Enumerable methods